Jimmy Logue: Marriages

-On January 20, 1861, Jimmy married Mary Jane Andrews and lived with her for two years before they separated but never officially divorced.
+On January 20, 1861, Logue married Mary Jane Andrews and lived with her for two years before they separated but never officially divorced.
 In an act of bigamy, he then married again, to another Mary (whose maiden name was Gahan).
 Mary had an illegitimate son named Alphonso Cutaiar Jr., who eventually became a barber.
-Jimmy set his stepson up with a barber shop and used it as a cover for his own source of criminal income.
+Logue set his stepson up with a barber shop and used it as a cover for his own source of criminal income.

-On February 15, 1870, Jimmy's second wife Mary died.
-Just before the start of one of his trials in 1871, Jimmy was married to Mary's sister, Joanna, before being sentenced to seven years in prison.
+On February 15, 1870, Logue's second wife Mary died.
+Just before the start of one of his trials in 1871, Logue married to Mary's sister, Joanna, before being sentenced to seven years in prison.
 He was released early 1877, at which point he bought a house at 1250 North 11th Street in Philadelphia where his wife and stepson Alphonso resided with him.

 An article from 1881 claimed that Logue had children who were cared for by a lawyer while Logue was in jail for three years from 1879 cigar shop burglary.
 One of these children was a son named Percy.